 When you’re taking on a task trail blazing there’s a few things I highly recommend.

-For the larger trees and blazing the majority of the trail we used a Husqvarna 952802154 Chainsaw Model 240, 16-Inch
+For the larger trees and blazing the majority of the trail we used this Husqvarna 952802154 Chainsaw Model 240, 16-Inch

 For the smaller saplings we used this Stanley – Hack Bow Saw 300Mm 12In